Masaramat/Employees/README.md

 3. Still working on better table joins
 4. Trying to learn better testing technologies (using docker and containers)
 5. Liquibase is active but have minor contriants conflict with JPA.
 I am still working on it
-6. You might have a bit of problem with adding first elements (Keep adding againg as this is going to be resseting the seq tables)
+6. You might have a bit of problem with adding first elements (Keep adding again as this is going to be reseting the seq tables)

 ## Dependencies and versions
 1. Spring Boot version: 3.1.1
 2. spring-boot-starter-actuator
-3. spring-boot-starter-data-jpa (For Data aageent)
+3. spring-boot-starter-data-jpa (For Data management)
 4. spring-boot-starter-web
 5. liquibase-core (For database migrations management)
 6. com.h2database